prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ##### Request Passthrough

-In support of the Prebid SDK, PBS supports a simple passthrough mechanism:
+In support of the Prebid SDK, PBS supports a simple passthrough mechanism at two levels:

+If the bidrequest contains a global `$.ext.prebid.passthrough` object, the object is copied to the bidresponse `$.ext.prebid.passthrough` with no validation other than it being valid JSON.

-If the bidrequest contains ext.prebid.passthrough simply copy that object to the bidresponse ext.prebid.passthrough with no validation other than it being valid JSON.
+If the bidrequest contains impression-level `$.imp[].ext.prebid.passthrough` object, that object is copied to the bidresponse `$.seatbid.bid.ext.prebid.passthrough` with no validation other than it being valid JSON.

 The initial use is for the SDK to define render-time parameters, but this mechanism may find use in other applications.